-The TICE programme starts recruiting schools in September of every year, from then on we are always on the lookout for young student mentors to help out.
-If you’re between the ages of 16-21 years and have an interest in the creative and digital sectors and/or teaching, then TICE Work Experience will be an excellent opportunity for you.
+If you’re 16 years old or above and have an interest in the creative and digital sectors and/or teaching, then TICE Work Experience may be for you.

 Watch this video to get a taste of what we do at TICE: